GoogleCloudPlatform/appengine-opencv-sudoku-python/README.md

-# VM Runtime OpenCV demo
+# Managed VMs OpenCV Sudoku Solver

 ## About

-This sample application demonstrates the use of [OpenCV][1] using App Engine's VM Runtime feature.
-The application allows a user to upload an image of a Sudoku puzzle.
-The app then solves the puzzle and displays the solution on the image.
+This sample application demonstrates the use of [OpenCV][1] run on App Engine Managed VMs, to implement a Sudoku solver.
+The app allows you to capture an image of a sudoku puzzle using your laptop's or phone's camera— or using a pre-existing image— and send it to the app to be solved.
+The app then solves the puzzle, using OpenCV to do OCR, and displays the solution superimposed on the original image.
+OpenCV does not run on traditional App Engine instances due to their sandboxing restrictions.

+This demo uses two [Modules](https://developers.google.com/appengine/docs/python/modules/), defined in `app.yaml` (the default module) and `backend.yaml` (the 'solver' module).
+The default module uses "traditional" App Engine instances, and the `solver` module specifies Managed VMs.

+The app uses Task Queues to buffer solve requests.
+The frontend instances in the default module receive user requests to solve a puzzle.
+These requests are converted to tasks and added to a push queue, with the task handlers run on the Managed VM instances.

+This repo also contains a "minimal" version of a sudoku solver, which runs on traditional (non-Managed VM) App Engine instances and does not use OCR.
+Instead, it takes as input a string of numbers that represents the puzzle's starting grid.
+This app is in the `minimal_api` directory.

+### OCR and Training Data

+This app creates an OCR model based on training data.
+(The data is in the files `samples_pixels2.data` and `feature_vector_pixels2.data`).
+The model needs to both identify where the numbers are in a grid, and correctly identify each number.
+The model is currently not general enough to work with the font & grid in every puzzle book.
+In a follow-on version of this app, we'll include a training script that you can use to improve the model.

+We've included a couple of example puzzle image files that you can use to test the app.
+They're in the `test_puzzles` directory.

 Code was used and modified from the following sources: